-I spoke to my first multi-level marketing group last week via phone interview.
+I spoke to my first multi-level marketing group last week via phone interview where we discussed everything from cloud computing by Salesforce to marketing yourself by direct mail.
 Because I had never ventured there before, I tweeted for help.
 And help arrived.

 Mame Noonan wrote: “It’s about building relationships.
 People will buy from those they like and trust.
 Personal notes go a long way when it comes to staying in front of your customers.
 When you believe in what you do and your passion and enthusiasm show, things will happen.
 Sue, you have allot to offer.
 Handle the call the same way you handle everything else.
 The same tips, guidance, enthusiasm, etc.”